ibm-cloud-docs/Registry/registry_faq.md

 You can't share a {{site.data.keyword.registryshort}} (`icr.io`) namespace across {{site.data.keyword.cloud_notm}} accounts.
 A namespace is owned by a single {{site.data.keyword.cloud_notm}} account and cannot be shared with multiple accounts.

-## Can I push images to {{site.data.keyword.registryshort}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline?
+## Can I push images on a different account to the one that is running the build pipeline?
 {: #faq_push_image_diff_account}
 {: faq}

-Yes, you can push images to {{site.data.keyword.registrylong}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline.
+Yes, you can push images to {{site.data.keyword.registrylong_notm}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline.
 Follow these steps:

  1. Create an API key in the target {{site.data.keyword.cloud_notm}} account with the necessary access policies to allow pushing images to the required namespace.
  2. Store the API key and the target namespace in your build pipeline configuration.